- For administrators and developers: Database Update

 Every Camunda installation requires a database schema update.

-• Check for for your database that are within the bounds of your update path.Locate the scripts at $DISTRIBUTIONPATH/sql/upgrade in the pre-packaged distribution (where $DISTRIBUTION_PATH is the path of an unpacked distribution) or in the Camunda Nexus.We highly recommend to execute these patches before updating.
+Check for available database patch scripts for your database that are within the bounds of your update path.Locate the scripts at $DISTRIBUTIONPATH/sql/upgrade in the pre-packaged distribution (where $DISTRIBUTION_PATH is the path of an unpacked distribution) or in the .We highly recommend to execute these patches before updating.
 Execute them in ascending order by version number.The naming pattern is $DATABASENAME_engine_7.5_patch?.sql.

 The scripts update the database from one minor version to the next, and change the underlying database structure.
 So make sure to backup your database in case there are any failures during the update process.